IIT-EnergySystemModels/openTEPES/README.md

 ## Mosek

 Another alternative is the [Mosek solver](https://www.mosek.com/).
 Note that it is a commercial solver, and you need a license for it.
-Mosek is a good alternative to deal with QPs, SOCPs, and SDPs problems.
+Mosek is a good alternative to deal with QP, SOCP, and SDP problems.
 You only need to use `conda install -c mosek mosek` for installation and request a license (academic or commercial).
 To request the academic one, you can request [here](https://www.mosek.com/products/academic-licenses/).
-Moreover, Mosek brings a [license guide](https://docs.mosek.com/9.2/licensing/index.html).
-But if you request an academic license, you will receive the license by email, and you only need to locate it in the following path `C:\Users\<username>\mosek` on your computer.
+Mosek also provides a [license guide](https://docs.mosek.com/9.2/licensing/index.html).
+If you request an academic license, you will receive it by email and only need to place it in the path `C:\Users\<username>\mosek` on your computer.

 ## GAMS